cbartram/nanoleaf-layout/README.md

 Introducing Nanoleaf Layout!
 The **only** package on NPM which takes your physical Nanoleaf layout and displays it in **any** 2D application.
 Nanoleaf Layout will take in the confusing `X,Y` coordinates and Orientation that comes from Nanoleaf's
-OpenAPI and convert it into a useful 2D graphic visual which you can place in your application!
+OpenAPI and converts it into a useful 2D graphic visual which you can place in your application!

 With this API you can visualize colors, position, orientation and even hook into hover and click events for the Nanoleaf layout!